Who we are

 The Team Army Sports Foundation is a registered charity which raises funds for sport, challenge and adventure in the armed forces community in order to improve health, wellbeing and recovery.
 We help the best get better.

-The Foundation is governed by a board of trustees, made up of senior serving officers and senior industrialists, each with a broad knowledge of Forces sports and the challenges they face.
-The trustees breadth of experience allows them to assess the needs and requirements of each sport and to distribute funds quickly, equitably and accurately.
+The Foundation is governed by a board of trustees, made up of senior serving officers and senior industrialists, each with a broad knowledge of forces activities and the challenges they face.
+The trustees breadth of experience allows them to assess the needs and requirements of each activity and to distribute funds quickly, equitably and accurately.

-The trustees have appointed EthosVO Ltd (trading as Team Army/Team Ethos) to run its operation and conduct all fundraising activities.
-Ethos operates within agreed budgets and minimal overheads which ensures that the highest possible percentage of every donation reaches its target.
+The trustees have appointed Team Forces Funding Ltd (TFF), trading as Team Forces/Team Army, to run its operation and conduct all fundraising activities.
+TFF operates within agreed budgets and minimal overheads which ensures that the highest possible percentage of every donation reaches its target.
 The scheme is endorsed by the MOD and operates under a Memorandum of Understanding to ensure continued policy compliance.